mozilla/ichnaea/docs/api/geolocate.rst

 Geolocate requests are submitted using a POST request with a JSON body.

-A minimal example using only WiFi networks:
+Here is a minimal example using only WiFi networks:

 .. code-block:: javascript